Jürgen Klöck

 Homepage and Instagram 2017

-In 2017, the year of my 50th birthday, I made myself a special gift: I started this website and my Instagram profile.
-Here I have found many artists, creative people, maker and tinker from all over the world.
-There are so many creative people with great ideas and works.
+In 2017, the year of my 50th birthday, I gave myself a very special gift: I launched this website and my Instagram profile.
+Through these platforms, I discovered a vibrant community of artists, creatives, makers, and tinkerers from around the globe — an inspiring network brimming with extraordinary ideas and remarkable works.

 Make Munich 2019 had a total of more than 10.000 visitors, 120 exhibition stands, 52 workshops and 40 talks.
 In my Blog article I wrote about these two very interesting days at this maker festival.